Citing Reuters report, health groups push tech firms to police tobacco marketing

 All of the posts referenced in the Reuters report remained online as of Tuesday evening.
 In addition, Reuters has identified new examples of Instagram content featuring young people with the IQOS posted in the days since Philip Morris said it had suspended its influencer campaigns.

-Several posts under the Instagram account @iqos_egypt over the past week have featured young men and women here using the device at bars or cocktail events here Other posts from accounts using the IQOS name in Poland, Armenia, Italy and Iran over the last week also showed young here, trendy here men here and women here using the devices.
+Several posts under the Instagram account @iqos_egypt over the past week have featured young men and women using the device at bars or cocktail events.
+Other posts from accounts using the IQOS name in Poland, Armenia, Italy and Iran over the last week also showed young, trendy men and women using the devices.

 Other posts emerged over the last week from a photographer who documented an IQOS-sponsored VIP lounge at an April music festival in Colombia.